 Yesterday’s introduction to our campsite at Exodus 19 cleansed our pallet or erased the slate, resetting our expectations and preparing us for the show that is about to begin.
 In the opening few verses of this chapter, I imagine Israel as an audience of antsy and impatient theater goers taking their seats in front of a stage with a curtain drawn in front of it.
 This is the show they were invited to, and they have heard that it is excellent.
 They are just getting to know the producer, and He’s developed a good reputation.
 The lights are about to dim and the curtain is about to lift.

-What is about to come is hinted at on the day of the month on which we have all assembled.
-According to verse Exodus 19:1, this one-time showing is happening on the first day of month THREE.
+What is about to come is hinted on the day of the month on which we have all assembled.
+According to verse Exodus 19:1, this historical happening is on the first day of month THREE.
 One of the most difficult aspects in interpreting ancient biblical texts is discerning when numbers are being used literally or figuratively.
 Usually it’s both, but numbers hint at something deeper than simply mathematics.
 At the very least we should be asking ourselves questions when numbers are mentioned.
 “10 plagues?
 Why not 7, why not 11?
 Where have we seen 10 before?”

 Three is most definitely one of those numbers.
 Shelosh (Strongs H7969), the Hebrew word for “three”, is made of three letters, which read the same way spelled forwards or backwards.
 The Masorites added the letter ‘vav’ to help with pronunciation thousands of years later, trading practical spelling rules for the beauty of symmetry.
 Shelosh is spelled Shin, Lamed, Shin.
 Whether it’s the ancient pictographs or the modern font, the completed word looks just like a seven-branched menorah with the staff of God as the center candle.
 We could also imagine this word as a wink and a nod to the burning bush, which exactly 40 years earlier burned at this exact location in the wilderness.